asta-li/edgar/README.md

 # Ask Edgar

+Edgar is your AI investment assistant.
 Ask Edgar English-language questions about public company financial data.

 For example:
 - What were the top 5 companies with the highest EBITDA?
 - Plot the revenue over time of AAPL over the last 8 years.
-- How much revenue did Facebook have in the last 2 years?
+- How much revenue did Facebook have in 2018?

 ![screenshot](https://github.com/asta-li/edgar/blob/main/screenshot1.png?raw=true)